-National Park Trust (NPT) is a non-profit dedicated to preserving parks today and creating park stewards for tomorrow.
-NPT is the only land trust with a comprehensive mission of protecting national parks through land acquisition and creating a pipeline of future park stewards by getting kids to parks.
-Since 1983, NPT has preserved over 30,000 acres in 31 states, 1 US Territory, and Washington, DC.
-This year, NPT engaged over 1 million people in their Annual Kids to Parks Day and will provide an estimated 25,000 under-served kids with park trips through their nationally recognized Buddy Bison School Program.
+National Park Trust is a non-profit dedicated to preserving parks today and creating park stewards for tomorrow.
+The Park Trust is the only land trust with a comprehensive mission of protecting national parks through land acquisition and creating a pipeline of future park stewards by getting kids to parks.
+Since 1983, the Park Trust has preserved over 30,000 acres in 31 states, 1 US Territory, and Washington, DC.
+This year, the Park Trust engaged over 1 million people in their Annual Kids to Parks Day and will provide an estimated 25,000 under-served kids with park trips through their nationally recognized Buddy Bison School Program.
 Find out more at www.parktrust.org.

 ABOUT CARIBBEAN SOL